GwentAPI/manipulator/README.md

 ## WIP and planned features

-* Basic user authentication with mongoDB.
 * Being able to specify backup destination.
-* Backup on remote connection.
 * Better backup archive structure to add contextual info like:

     * Which server was updated?